Keyboard shortcuts

 bigger.destroy();

 Ownership: each Shape owns its native object.
-Call destroy() when you are finished to free it deterministically; if you forget, the FinalizationRegistry calls shapes_Shape_destroy once the wrapper is garbage-collected, but GC timing isn’t guaranteed, so prefer an explicit destroy().
+Call destroy() when you are finished to free it deterministically; if you forget, the FinalizationRegistry calls the native destroy once the wrapper is garbage-collected, but GC timing isn’t guaranteed, so prefer an explicit destroy().

 Build instructions